uhuruos/CloverOS/FAQ.md

 ## It doesn't boot
 Take out your boot usb/cd.

+## How do I open a terminal
+Right click.

 ## Does it have binaries?
 It's a pre setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
 It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building